 bit_depth_chroma_minus8 shall be in the range of 0 to 8, inclusive.

-qtbtt_dual_tree_intra_flag equal to 1 specifies that for I slices, each CTU is split into coding units with 64x64 luma samples using an implicit quadtree split and that these coding units are the root of two separate coding_quadtree syntax structure for luma and chroma.
+qtbtt_dual_tree_intra_flag equal to 1 specifies that for I tile groups, each CTU is split into coding units with 64x64 luma samples using an implicit quadtree split and that these coding units are the root of two separate coding_quadtree syntax structure for luma and chroma.

 log2_ctu_size_minus2 plus 2 specifies the luma coding tree block size of each CTU.